Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 6. If it is determined that the complainant’s concerns are substantiated in whole or in part, the College will propose a resolution.

-2. The President or Vice-President of the College will review the matter and may meet with the complainant as soon as possible but within five school days of receipt of the complainant’s appeal.
+2. The President or Vice-President of the College will review the matter and may meet with the complainant as soon as possible but within five College days of receipt of the complainant’s appeal.

-3. The original decision will either be confirmed or varied by the President or Vice-President in writing within 5 school days after meeting the complainant.
+3. The original decision will either be confirmed or varied by the President or Vice-President in writing within 5 Collegedays after meeting the complainant.
 At this point the College’s Dispute Resolution Process will be considered complete.

 The individual making the complaint may be represented by an agent or a lawyer.